shashank1487/git-pub-godaddy/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, switch to master branch and run:

 ### `npm install` and then `npm start`